Ruthheasman/Clippy/README.md

 Side panel + page overlay.
 Load it unpacked in `chrome://extensions/` and go.

 ### 🌐 [Web Widget](packages/web-inject/) — Script Tag
-Drop a `<script>` tag on any page for an instant floating Clippy chat.
+Drop a `<script>` tag on any page for an instant floating Blepper chat.
 No install.

 ---